-The corn head is driven from the combine feeder shaft through a universal drive shaft or chain shaft coupling.
+The corn head is driven from the combine feeder shaft through a universal drive shaft.
 Power is transmitted from the drive shaft by gears encased in an oil bath to a shaft which passes through the snapping unit.

 Torque limiting clutches transmit power from the shaft to each snapping unit.